readysetmark/webledger/Readme.md

 	[x] Get barebones flask working
 	[x] map /, /balancesheet, /currentincomestatement, /previousincomestatement to current pages [x] fix html/css (use proper elements ie h1, ul, etc...)
-	[] make a /balance that takes parameters to do the above three pages [] what to do with chart...?
+	[] start using bootstrap
+		- need to make the chart it's own page for now
+	[] turn into "one page" app that takes GET parameters for what to show (with command bar) [] watch ledger file and reload on change

 Register Report
-[] Register report with parameters (ie accounts, date range) [] Accounts Payable vs Accounts Receivable
+[] Register report with parameters (ie accounts, date range)
+	[] link to from balance reports
+[] Accounts Payable vs Accounts Receivable

 Charts